yahweh9/CSIT314-Mini-FYP/readme.txt

    Or can try this:
 	pip install flask flask_sqlalchemy werkzeug

-5. Run the Flask application file (eg. in VSCode), filename: "SDM CV Connect.py"
+5. Run the Flask application file (eg. in VSCode), filename: "app.py"

 6. Open your web browser and go to: http://127.0.0.1:5000